joybindroo/postpymcp/README.md

 ## 4. Using with Visual Studio Code

-- Open the `postpymcp` folder in VS Code
+- Open the `pymcp` folder in VS Code
 - Ensure **Python extension** is installed
 - Use the integrated terminal to:
   - Start Postgres-only MCP server
-  - Start Multi-DB MCP server
+  - Start pyMCP server
 - Use Claude's VS Code extension or Copilot Chat to send natural language database queries

 ***